 Most taxi drivers choose comprehensive cover for their vehicles as they are essential to you as your main source of income.
 The legal minimum third party cover would not normally offer a replacement vehicle if yours was off the road due to an 'at fault' incident.

 Your base and area you drive in.
 This will be the address of your office, or the plating authority where you drive.
-As with any motor insurance policy drivers in major cities such as London, Manchester, Leeds, Bristol or Glasgow tend to pay higher premiums due to the increased number of traffic accidents which occur there.
-Additionally due to the increased risk of taxi drivers facing say drunken behaviour, which increases the risks of damage to your cab.
+As with any motor insurance policy, drivers in major cities such as London, Manchester, Leeds, Bristol or Glasgow tend to pay higher premiums due to the increased number of traffic accidents which occur there.
+Additionally premiums may rise due to the increased risk of taxi drivers facing say drunken behaviour, which increases the risk of damage to your cab.

 If the taxi is being insured for just you to drive it ignore this paragraph, but if you are looking to add additional drivers do consider the following.
 Adding drivers under the age of 25 can increase your premium, as it probably will if your other drivers have a poorer driving record or a history of claims.
 If your extra drivers do fall into this category if might be worth seeing if you can avoid them being added.
-If however your additional divers have a better record than your own you might find their addition will benefit you.
-Do however be totally open when applying for insurance - as if you pretend a driver with a better record or who is older is the main driver when that is not actually the case (a process called 'fronting') the insurer may decide that your claim is invalid leaving you very out of pocket.
+If, however, your additional drivers have a better record than your own, you might find their addition will benefit you.
+Do, however, be totally open when applying for insurance - as, if you pretend a driver with a better record or who is older is the main driver when that is not actually the case (a process called 'fronting'), the insurer may decide that your claim is invalid leaving you very out of pocket.

 All insurers will normally expect drivers to have a full UK license.
 Some will ask for a number of years experience, others are more flexible.

-The length of time you have held a taxi badge can significantly reduce your premiums as after a year insurers will start to offer discounts.
-Again though insurers will be flexible, but this will, more than likely, be reflected in the premium.
+The length of time you have held a taxi badge for can significantly reduce your premiums as, after a year, insurers will start to offer discounts.
+Again though, insurers will be flexible, but this will more than likely be reflected in the premium.

-Mirrored no claims bonuses are a wonderful thing - this means that if you have a no claims bonus (NCB) on your normal car policy this can be mirrored onto your private hire or public hire insurance policy.
+Mirrored no claims bonuses are a wonderful thing - this means that, if you have a no claims bonus (NCB) on your normal car policy, it can be mirrored onto your private hire or public hire insurance policy.
 This only really applies when you first take out taxi insurance as thereafter your taxi insurance no claims discount will be the more important factor.

-Taxis now come in all shapes and sizes - whereas once the market was dominated by black cabs (the LCI TX1, TX4 or FX) now people carriers or passenger vans, (Ford Galaxy, Mercedes Vito or similar) are getting a growing a firm foothold.
-And as well as German saloons such as Audi, Vws and Mercs the Japanese companies including Toyota, Lexus and Nissan have their supporters.
-Whichever vehicle you go for the price, age, quality and the size of the engines will be factors which affect your taxi insurance premium.
+Taxis now come in all shapes and sizes - whereas once the market was dominated by black cabs (the LCI TX1, TX4 or FX) now people carriers or passenger vans, (Ford Galaxy, Mercedes Vito or similar) are growing a firm foothold.
+And, as well as German saloons such as Audi, Vws and Mercs, the Japanese companies including Toyota, Lexus and Nissan have their supporters.
+Whichever vehicle you go for, the price, age, quality and the size of the engine will be factors which affect your taxi insurance premium.
 Nevertheless probably the number of passengers you carry will be the biggest factor when it come to the cost.

 Unlike a normal car insurance policies mileage tends to have less of an impact on taxi insurance premiums.
 Most offer unlimited mileage cover, although it is worth asking about limited mileage policies if you expect to do a low mileage as some brokers and insurers do offer them.